chili-chips-ba/openCologne/README.md

 **<h3> Acknowledgements </h3>**
 We are grateful to:
-  - <b>NLnet Foundation's</b> sponsorship and this opportunity to put our minds on GateMate, the unique and EU-first FPGA device for the makers.
+  - <b>NLnet Foundation's</b> sponsorship for this opportunity to put our minds on GateMate, the unique and EU-first FPGA device for the makers at heart.
   - <b>Intergalaktik doo</b> (https://intergalaktik.eu) for their unreserved sharing of the first-hand insights into open-source community vibe, participation on the project, as well as full openess to our wish to play a part in the ULX unabated evolution.

     ![logo_nlnet](https://github.com/chili-chips-ba/openeye/assets/67533663/18e7db5c-8c52-406b-a58e-8860caa327c2)